Domestic Violence Under Florida Law

 Orlando Domestic Violence Attorney

-Have you been charged with domestic violence in Orlando or in any other place in Florida?
+Have you been charged with domestic violence in Orlando or in any other place in Central Florida?
 If so, you should contact our Orlando domestic violence lawyer as soon as possible.
-These crimes are taken very seriously under Florida Law and can have long lasting consequences for those found guilty.
+Domestic violence is taken very seriously under Florida Law and can have long lasting consequences if you are found guilty.

 What is domestic violence?